Mike-R-A/Creature/readme.md

 # Creature
-An attempt at some basic learning AI using p5.js
+An attempt at some basic learning AI using p5.js and typescript